Goa economy bears the brunt of India's coronavirus lockdown | DW | 04.01.2021

 "We were under lockdown for nearly eight months, which meant no income," the 25-year-old told DW.
 Married for seven years, she has three children to feed.

-Once restrictions were lifted, they came to Goa with the hope that they would be able to earn enough to feed themselves as tourists return.
+Once restrictions were lifted, the family came to Goa with the hope that they would be able to earn enough to feed themselves as tourists return.
 But this year has been the worst in terms of footfall.

 Her husband tries to find odd jobs at nearby shacks but there is no assurance that he will bring back any money.
 "Standing in the sun all day isn't easy, but what's the alternative?
 This is the only way we can stay alive."